top of page

 Publications (Ongoing):

 Ge (Serena) Guo, Raquel Cañete Yaque, Jenny Yu, Gilly Leshed, Ian Walker, and Keith Evan Green.
-When the Robot Surrounds Us: Co-Designing a New Kind of Human-Robot Interaction in a Full-Scale, ``Robot-Room" Prototype.
-(Submitted to) the 2025 IEEE International Conference on Robot and Human Interactive Communication, (RO-MAN ‘25)
+When the Robot Surrounds Us: Co-Designing a New Kind of Human-Robot Interaction in a Full-Scale, ``Robot-Room" Prototype. the 2025 IEEE International Conference on Robot and Human Interactive Communication, (RO-MAN ‘25)